LogJamb-Josh/FreedomIsNotFree/README.md

 # Freedom Isn't Free

-This repository documents a series of personal encounters with law enforcement.
+This repository documents a series of personal encounters with law enforcement, all first amendment related.

 ## Overview